mariaifc/tests-weather-shopper/README.md

 # tests-weather-shopper
 This projects aims to automate the test case below:

+TC1: Check if items can be bought successfuly in weather shopper

 Preconditions:
 1. User has connection to Internet
 2. Chrome and Edge browsers are installed in the computer